 As soon as we came home the other night, I started tinkering in the kitchen with different nut, seed, and sweeteners.
 It took a few batches, but I finally got it just right: crunchy, not too sweet, and with flavors that remind me of my favorite fruity drinks with tiny umbrellas stuck in ’em.
 Make a batch and share with your pals!

 Yield: 7 cups

-- 1 cup fresh pineapple, cut into 1-inch cubes
+- 1 cup cubed fresh pineapple (approximately 1-inch cubes)

 - 5 large Medjool dates, pitted and roughly chopped (approximately ½ cup)